 }

-# Measure impact of inlining decisions du -h original-template.html inlined-template.html # Target: Keep under 100KB for optimal deliverability
+du -h original-template.html inlined-template.html # Target: under 100KB for deliverability

-- Optimize image sizes and CSS complexity accordingly
+- Keep an eye on image sizes and overall CSS complexity

 <!--[if mso]>